stracker-phil/wp-no-white-screen/README.md

 If you still don't see any errors, then it's likely that there's something fundamentally wrong with WordPress.
 You should start debugging `/wp-settings.php` by adding breakpoints and identifying the last execution point(or line).

-*Remember to remove this file again after debugging the error!*
+**IMPORTANT** *Remember to remove this file again after debugging the error!*
+Leaving it will cost your server valuable performance and can also expose error information to the public, which decreases your sites security